Solicitors for You

 The majority of people will not have a perfect understanding of the legal jargon within the complicated forms.
 The process can take a while even if everything is submitted correctly, so getting anything wrong on the first submission should be avoided if possible.

 In addition to this, many people simply do not have the time required to properly handle the estate and the process of probate.
 The less free time you have to deal with the estate and everything attached to it, the longer it will take.
-Utilising the help of expert probate solicitors will not only ensure there are no mistakes throughout the process, but it will likely get the job done much faster.
+Utilising the help of expert probate solicitors will not only prevent mistakes throughout the process, but it will likely get the job done much faster.

 What are the pitfalls of applying for a grant of probate online?

-The digital probate system was launched in 2019 by HM Courts & Tribunals (HMCTS) and was intended to make things easier for people wishing to apply for probate online, without having to visit a probate registry office or a solicitor’s office.
+The digital probate system was launched in 2019 by HMCTS and was intended to make things easier by enabling people to apply for probate online, without having to visit a probate registry office or a solicitor’s office.
 Since the system was launched, however, it has been plagued with problems and delays.

 As previously mentioned, the pandemic has created a backlog of applications meaning that waiting times have reached an average of 8-12 weeks, with some waiting much longer.
 In addition to this, without the help of a probate solicitor, many members of the public are incorrectly reporting the Inheritance Tax liability of the deceased’s estate to HMRC.
 If the estate is distributed before the IHT is fully discharged, the executor would be personally liable, which could create serious financial problems for them.